owncloud-ansible/playground/setup.md

----
-title: Setup
----

-# Work in Progress
+# Setup

-This is just a start for the documenation, so it will be incomplete.
+These docs are work in progress so they will be incomplete.

 ## CentOS 7
 ### Requirements